lorensfs/Tareas_Cliente_Servidor/Lorenzo_PF_1/README.md

 > Go to [folder](OctoberEatsUI)

 > [!IMPORTANT]
-> OctoberEatsRestApi should be running, so the UI can communicate with it.
+> OctoberEatsRestApi should be running, so the UI can communicate with it; to test the application fill the database with data, [fillValues](FillValues.sql) SQL script is provided.
 #### Dependencies:
 - Gson